Quay School of Theatre Dance September House, Norton Road, Tostock, Bury St Edmunds, Suffolk, IP30 9PY

 As children grow older dance can continue to be a hobby for some or a future career choice for others.
 Whatever a child's goal, dance frequently produces confident, well-co-ordinated young people with good posture, self esteem and respect for others.
 It is also a fun activity which gives young people the chance to experience the thrill of performance and the satisfaction of progressing and gaining qualifications with an international body - the I.S.T.D.
 (Imperial Society of Teachers of Dancing).

 Children are accepted from the age of three at The Quay School of Dance.
-At this age they attend a ballet-based class for half an hour a week.
+At this age they attend a ballet-based and/or a combined Modern & Tap session.
 The lessons are designed to be imaginative, fun and to provide a solid grounding for the dance syllabi that is taught to all children from full-time school age.

 From age four and a half pupils can attend classes in Ballet, Tap and/or Modern.
 Children follow a syllabus and work towards I.S.T.D. examinations.
 The I.S.T.D. exams have been devised to provide a worthwhile sense of achievement both for children and young adults who dance for recreation, and also for those hoping to pursue a career in dance.
 We also offer Street Dance classes to children aged 6 and above.
 This style has grown in popularity due to this dance style being featured in many current films, music videos and concerts.